-Yes, it’s from January ’09.
+Yes, it’s like it’s January ’09 all over again.
 Over five years ago, I was working on organizational steps and I still am in process.
 Somethings in life are just going to be constant struggles.
 You’ll have your ups and downs in a certain area, but acknowledge it, and work towards your goal.
 I thought I would let you revisit a past post because it has everything to do with decluttering in the kitchen.

 Five years ago, I took a baby step towards starting the day with a clean sink.
 That means, it needs to be empty every night before bed.
 I made great strides towards this for years and for the most part, have kept this up.
 The wonderful thing about training your children early with chores is that you can delegate jobs to them and this one, for the most part, has now been turned over to our 15 year old daughter and she does a fantastic job (most of the time.)